James Garrard: Second term as governor

 The last months of Garrard's second term were marred by a dispute with the General Assembly over naming a new registrar of the state's land office.
 Garrard first named Secretary of State Harry Toulmin, but the Senate rejected that nomination on December 7, 1803.
 Next, Garrard nominated former rival Christopher Greenup, but Greenup had designs on succeeding Garrard and asked Garrard to withdraw the nomination, which he did.
 The Senate then rejected Garrard's next nominee, John Coburn, and accused the next, Thomas Jones, of "high criminal offense" and barred him from any further appointive office.

-Following Jones' rejection, Garrard vetoed a bill that would have allowed the legislature to select the state's presidential and vice-presidential electors; despite the fact that the law ran contrary to the state constitution, Garrard's veto further strained his relations with the Senate.
+Following Jones's rejection, Garrard vetoed a bill that would have allowed the legislature to select the state's presidential and vice-presidential electors; despite the fact that the law ran contrary to the state constitution, Garrard's veto further strained his relations with the Senate.
 After the Senate rejected nominee William Trigg, the state's newspapers openly talked of an executive-legislative feud and claimed the Senate had its own favorite candidate for the position and would not accept anyone else.
 When the Senate rejected Willis Green in January 1804, Garrard declared that he would make no more nominations for the position.
 Accusations of bad faith were exchanged between the governor and the Senate, after which Garrard nominated John Adair, the popular Speaker of the House.
 The Senate finally confirmed this choice.

 Later life and death

 His dispute with the General Assembly over the naming of a land registrar left Garrard embittered, and he retired from politics at the expiration of his second term.
 He privately backed Christopher Greenup's bid to succeed him in 1804, and Bourbon County's vote broke heavily for Greenup in the election.
 Although his sons William and James would continue running for public office into the 1830s, Garrard never indicated a desire to run again.

 Garrard returned to Mount Lebanon, where he developed a reputation as a notable agriculturist.
 His son James oversaw the day-to-day operation of the farm and frequently won prizes for his innovations at local agricultural fairs.
 The Mount Lebanon estate was badly damaged by one of the New Madrid earthquakes in 1811, but Garrard insisted on repairing the damage as thoroughly as possible in order to reside there for the rest of his life.
 He imported fine livestock – including thoroughbred horses and cattle – to his farm and invested in several commercial enterprises, including several saltworks, which passed to his sons upon his death.
-He died on January 19, 1822, following several years of feeble health.
+He died on January 9, 1822, following several years of feeble health.
 He was buried on the grounds of his Mount Lebanon estate, and the state of Kentucky erected a monument over his grave site.